cordon-thiago/airflow-pyspark/README.md

 This project contains the following containers:

-* postgres: Postgres database for Airflow
+* postgres: Postgres database for Airflow metadata and a Test database to test whatever you want.
     * Image: postgres:9.6
     * Database Port: 5432
     * References: https://hub.docker.com/_/postgres